SAP-samples/btp-cf-cap-multitenant-susaas/docu/4-expert/hdi-container-administration/README.md

 [<img src="./images/hdi_group_140.png" width="500" />](./images/hdi_group_140.png)

 5.8.
 After the user was added to the list of users, select it and click on the **+** icon in the **Groups & Containers on which User has Privileges** section.
 This will allow you to assign HDI Container Group permissions.
-In the list of Container Groups you will see the default Service Broker Container Group called **BROKER_CG**.
+In the list of Container Groups, you will see the default Service Broker Container Group called **BROKER_CG**.

 > **Hint** - All HDI containers created by the respective SAP BTP Service Broker will be assigned to this Container Group.